 Many electronic products become outdated within a short period of time.
 As a result, more and more electronic products, also known as "e-waste," are disposed of in landfills.
 E-waste improperly disposed of in a landfill has the potential to impact people, animals and land.

 To avoid these risks, the Electronic Waste Recycling Act (Senate Bill 50) established and funded a program for consumers to return, recycle and ensure safe and environmentally sound disposal of covered electronic devices.

-Additional information and resources are available under External Links below.
+Additional information and resources are available in the External Links below.

-Department of Toxic Substance Control - A State of California department whose goal is to protect public health and environment from toxic harm.
+Department of Toxic Substance Control - State of California department to protect public health and environment from toxic harm.

 Electronic Waste Recycling Act - California law governing the management of electronic waste

 This City of Stockton web page last reviewed on --- 1/14/2023